ngircd/ngircd/INSTALL.md

 Differences to version 25

+- **Attention**:
+  All already deprecated legacy options (besides the newly deprecated *Key* and *MaxUsers* settings, see below) were removed in ngIRCd 26, so make sure to update your configuration before upgrading, if you haven't done so already (you got a warning on daemon startup when using deprecated options): you can check your configuration using `ngircd --configtest` -- which is a good idea anyway ;-)

 - Setting modes for predefined channels in *[Channel]* sections has been
   enhanced: now you can set *all* modes, like in IRC "MODE" commands, and have this setting multiple times per *[Channel]* block.
 Modifying lists (ban list,